kirisame-ame/Matrix-Engine/README.md

 ## Installation and Initial setup

-In the installer folder, there is a txt file containing a google drive link which has the installer executable
+In the installer folder, there is a txt file containing a google drive link which has the installer executable If you would like to run manually, a JavaFX SDK is needed

 ## Features
 1. Solving Linear Equation Systems with Gauss, Gauss-Jordan, Inverse, and Cramer method.